The-Yak-Collective/yakcollective/projects/template-project.md

 - **`url`** is the URL of the external webpage you want to embed.

 The viewport for the embedded page will extend from just below the standard Yak Collective header to just above the standard footer, and from the far left to far right of your browser window.
-Because of this, if you use `widget-iframe`, it must be the **_only_** content on your page (which implies that you _must_ use the `title` attribute in the frontmatter for pages including this widget).
+Because of this, if you use `widget-iframe`, it must be the **_only_** content on your page (which implies that you _must_ use the `title` attribute in the front matter for pages including this widget).